Humbly Homemade

 7. Set aside to rise in a warm spot.

-A large ball of white bread dough in a shallow bowl lined with a kitchen towel.
+A large ball of dough seam-side-up in a proofing basket.

 9. Shape and proof the dough.